score-spec/score-k8s/README.md

 ![workflow diagram](workflow.drawio.png)

+1. The user runs `score-k8s init` in their project to initialise the empty state and default provisioners

+    1b.
+The user can import, copy, or download a custom set of extended resource provisioners that they or their platform team have developed specific to the target cluster.

+2. The user runs `score-k8s generate` to add Score files to the project and generate a `manifests.yaml` file.
+3. Iterate by changing the score files, and re-running `generate`.
+4. The manifests can then be validated and deployed through `kubectl apply`.

 ## Score overview

 Score aims to improve developer productivity and experience by reducing the risk of configuration inconsistencies between local and remote environments.
 It provides developer-centric workload specification (`score.yaml`) which captures a workloads runtime requirements in a platform-agnostic manner.
 Learn more [here](https://github.com/score-spec/spec#-what-is-score).